 “I was not born with confidence.
 I had to work on it and build it up over time.
 I think having the humility to know that I am not perfect is one thing.
 The second thing is to know that, sometimes, things fail no matter how hard I try.
 It is about the ability to learn from your mistakes and rebound from failures.
 Also, I was a math major, so my approach is to look at problems, no matter how complicated they seem, and break them down into little pieces.
 So to me, confidence is not about having no fears.
 It is, realising that you have the strength to overcome those fears.” — Farra Siregar, Managing Director of ASEAN at Corteva Agriscience.

-“In the face of new world norms, to gain confidence, leaders today have to possess a strong conviction, trust our instincts to take calculated risks, develop a lifelong sense of curiosity, excel in navigating through ambiguity to form meaningful learnings and reframe mindsets to see failures as opportunities.” — Alison Ee, Head of Group Content, Social & Design at FairPrice Group.
+“In the face of new world norms, to gain confidence, leaders today have to possess a strong conviction, trust our instincts to take calculated risks, develop a lifelong sense of curiosity, excel in navigating through ambiguity to form meaningful learnings and reframe mindsets to see failures as opportunities.” — Alison Ee, Director, Head of Marketing, Retail Business at FairPrice Group.

 “Everybody learns from their lessons and failures.
 That is how we can achieve success.
 I’m not sure if you have heard of the writer from Japan called Junichi Watanabe.
 He wrote a book called The Power of Insensitivity, about the sensitivity of [people], about how we care about the comments of others, about our failures, about how we are fragile.
 We call this ‘office glass heart’, so if you have an ‘office glass heart’, that is a problem.
 You will be easily beaten and lose your confidence.
 That’s why, according to Watanabe, we need to build up this power of insensitivity, put aside the comments from others and do the right thing.
 Gradually, the confidence will grow.
 At Ping An, we call this ‘AQ’, or ‘Adversity Quotient’.
 It is your ability to stand up in a challenging environment.” — Jingle Pang, Deputy General Manager and Chief Information Officer of Ping An Technology.